vyron-arvanitis/bde/_sources/user_guide.rst.txt

 concepts.
 The sections below assume that background and concentrate on how ``BdeRegressor`` and ``BdeClassifier`` behave, how they integrate with JAX, and how you should prepare data to get reliable results.
+For installation, environment setup, and JAX device configuration, start with :ref:`quick_start`.

 Estimator overview
 ------------------